-In exceptional circumstances, students/Schools may request a concession to the regulations to seek an extended period of temporary withdrawal, or an extended registration period and thesis submission date by completing the appropriate Research Degree Programmes Exception Request form as linked below (which replace PGR10 and PGR7 forms, respectively):
+In exceptional circumstances, Schools may request a concession to the regulations to seek an extended period of temporary withdrawal, or an extended registration period and thesis submission date by completing the appropriate Research Degree Programmes Exception Request form as linked below:

-- RDP Exception Request - Registration and Thesis Submission.
+- RDP Exception Request - Registration and Thesis Submission Form (Microsoft Word).

-The University’s Policy on Holidays and Other Absences for Postgraduate Research Students provides guidelines for staff and students registered on RDPs.
-Funded students should also refer to their funder’s terms and conditions (or contact the Postgraduate Awards Team, email@example.com) for any implications to their funding arrangements.
+The following information provides guidelines for staff, and students registered on RDPs, regarding holidays and other absences for postgraduate research students.
+Funded students should also refer to their funder’s terms and conditions (or contact the Postgraduate Awards Team, firstname.lastname@example.org for any implications to their funding arrangements.
 International students should contact International Student Support to determine any implications for their visa.

 Maternity Leave, Maternity Support Leave and Adoption Leave

 The Student Maternity, Maternity Support and Adoption Policy provides advice and guidance on issues related to study, health and safety, and finance to:

 - Students who become pregnant during their studies; prospective students who are already pregnant when they commence study; students who have given birth within the previous 26 weeks (or are continuing to breastfeed); their partners and those who have recently become parents (e.g. through adoption).

 - University staff who may have a role in advising students coming to them with these issues.

 Absence Due to Accident or Illness

 Regulations for Students, regulations 5.11 and 5.12 outline the procedure for notifying and certifying periods of absence due to illness.
 Students should apply to their School for a period of temporary withdrawal (see Study Regulations for Research Degree Programmes, regulation 5).